DKenefake/durandal/README.md

 ## Features

 - [x] - Solve NLPs via a series of converging LPs
-- [ ] - Dynamic removal of cuts as they become unneeded
+- [ ] - Dynamic removal of cuts as they become redundant
 - [ ] - A more generic LP interface for other LP solvers

 ## Requriments (Restrictions)